danioxoli/HotSpotAnalysis_Plugin/README.md

  - Introduce Local Moran's I and Bivariate Local Moran's I computation
  - Update User guide and documentation
- - Create a new brench of the sotware without extenal QGIS dependnecies
+ - Create a new brench of the sotware without extenal Python dependnecies

 ___